The 2014 Festival runs from 13-29 June - join our mailing list for regular updates

 Gregynog Festival 2013: Great Britten

-The Festival season – which has just gained a prestigious Britten Award from the Britten-Pears Foundation at Aldeburgh – brings together some of the finest artists in the world to interpret seven centuries of Great British music from Dowland and Purcell to composers who visited Gregynog such as Elgar, Vaughan Williams, Holst and Britten himself.
+The 2013 season spanned seven centuries of Great British music, ranging from Dowland and Purcell to composers who visited Gregynog such as Elgar, Vaughan Williams, Holst and Britten himself.